We're Giving Away 1 Twin Onesies Set This Month

 According to research, women who consume more dairy products have a higher chance of conceiving twins.

-In general, identical twins happen in 1 every 250 births.
+In general, they happen every 1 in 250 births.
 The odds of having identical twins is less common than having fraternal twins.
 It does not run in families and can happen randomly.
-Some families who have more than one set of identical twins can chalk it up to luck and coincidence rather than genetics.
+Some families who have more than one set can chalk it up to luck and coincidence rather than genetics.

-Non-identical or fraternal twins are more common because it is influenced by genetics.
+Non-identical are more common because it is influenced by genetics.
 If your family has a history of having multiple sets of twins, the chance of you having twins is high.

 Although identical twins share the same genetic makeup, one womb, physical characteristics, and many more, they are not necessarily indistinguishable.
 They should be considered as unique individuals and given opportunities that are unique to each twin.
 Each twin should be allowed to dress up according to their personalities and develop relationships outside the other twins’ circle.